Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 1. Simultaneous viewing of the same up-to-date data.
 Planners from suppliers and their customers alike can highlight potential bottlenecks and collaborate quickly on a solution using the platform itself instead of sending emails back and forth.

-1. Shaping demand.
-Suppliers and their customers can collaborate together on trade promotions, pricing changes, and more to influence consumer demand in a way that better matches their existing supply.
+3. Demand shaping.
+Suppliers and their customers can collaborate on trade promotions, pricing changes, and more to influence consumer demand to better match their existing supply.

 These capabilities streamline the collaborative process for suppliers and their collaborators, minimizing the risk of costly communications and reducing an often frustrating process into something far more painless.